shunty-gh/Excel-DNA.github.io/docs/guides-basic/dotnet-runtime-support.md

   * If .NET 6 is not installed but a newer version of .NET is installed (e.g. .NET 8), the add-in will load the next available higher major version.
   * If a newer version of the runtime (e.g. .NET 8) is already loaded into the Excel process, the add-in will load and use that version.

-* To allow for compatibility with a preference for the newest version, the add-in can be built target .NET 6.0 and set `RollForward' to `LatestMajor`.
+To allow for compatibility with a preference for the newest version, the add-in can be built target .NET 6.0 and set `RollForward` to **`LatestMajor`**.
 ```
 <TargetFramework>net6.0-windows</TargetFramework>
 <RollForward>LatestMajor</RollForward>